appmux/adhesive.js/README.md

 <h4>Features</h4>
 - Leverage centralized configuration file for easier maintenance.
 - Make your modules flexible via configuration.
-- Build your modules application agnostic, independent and sharable.
+- Build your modules to be application-agnostic, independent and sharable.

 <h3>ngCacheBuster</h3>
 <p>Cache buster for AngularJS applications.</p>

 <h4>Features</h4>
 - Automatically reset browser cache for static files used in AngularJS application.
-- No hassle development, see changes immediately on reload, no browser tweaks needed.
+- No-hassle development, see changes immediately on reload, no browser tweaks needed.
 - Ensure users receive the latest version of files on application release.
 - Keep static files cacheable in production environment between versions.
 - No server configuration needed.